 Costs to start a brewery

-Like Goulet and Hertz, owners often end up spending more than they anticipated to open their brewery.
-The equipment and building requirements are among the many factors that contribute to the overall costs, which can add up before you brew your first batch of beer.
+Starting a brewery could cost $250,000 to $2.5 million depending on detail such as your brewery’s size and product offerings, among others.
+The equipment and building requirements are a couple of the many factors that contribute to the overall costs, which can add up before you brew your first batch of beer.

-If you plan to only sell beer in your own tap room, you could probably get away with spending $100,000 or less on equipment, Goulet said.
-But if you want to incorporate packaging and distribution, you should expect to spend about $500,000 on the equipment needed to produce a larger amount of beer.
-When the Goulets started Birdsong, selling beer in the tap room and self-distributing to locations across Charlotte, basic equipment cost about $150,000.
+If you plan to only sell beer in your own taproom, you could probably get away with spending $100,000 or less on equipment, Goulet said.
+But if you want to incorporate packaging and distribution, you should expect to spend about $500,000 on the equipment needed to produce a large amount of beer.
+When the Goulets started Birdsong, selling beer in the taproom and self-distributing to locations across Charlotte, basic equipment cost about $150,000.

-Turning a space into a brewery – hooking up pipes, tanks and drains while keeping the building up to code – can be a costly endeavor.
-Chris Farmand, an accountant and founder of brewery consulting firm Small Batch Standard, told LendingTree that in the weeks leading up to a brewery opening, cash begins to vanish and construction is often the biggest culprit.
+Turning commercial real estate into a brewery – hooking up pipes, tanks and drains while keeping the building up to code – can be a costly endeavor.
+Chris Farmand, an accountant and founder of brewery consulting firm Small Batch Standard, said that in the weeks leading up to a brewery opening, cash begins to vanish and construction is often the biggest culprit.
 He’s seen brewery projects that have gone $200,000 to $800,000 over budget, mostly because of construction-related costs.

 Other taxes for brewery owners could include: